maxnd/mxMarkEdit/README.md

 ---

 mxMarkEdit is a free software for Mac for writing texts and todo items in [Markdown format](https://pandoc.org/MANUAL.html#pandocs-markdown) and easily exporting them to other formats with [Pandoc](https://pandoc.org), provided that it’s installed in the system in use.
 In each document, it’s available an Excel-like grid useful to manage various sets of data, and also a file manager to search for a sentence in all the documents or spreadsheets contained in a folder.
 It’s also possible to use the app as a presentation manager.
 Finally, mxMarkEdit has a built-in bibliographic manager which may use the bibliography stored in the grid to compile the citations within a document in a way that resembles the one used by BibLaTex.
+Data from Zotero may be imported directly.

 mxMarkEdit is a native macOS app and works nicely with Apple Intelligence.